mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

      Use the MongoDB URI obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
 Make sure that it doesn't contain your username and password.
 URIs containing username and/or passwords are rejected.
    - Your federated **Database** name. _Required_
      Use the name of the federated database obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
-   - The logging level for the underlying ODBC driver.
+   - The logging level for the underlying ODBC driver. _Optional, Default value: INFO_
-   If you need more information in order to troubleshoot, you can increase the logging level.
+   If you need more information in order to troubleshoot an issue, you can increase the logging level.
 Please note that increasing the logging level will make the driver slower.
 Only use the DEBUG level while troubleshooting issues.

    Select **OK**.